 CONNECTIONS DANCE THEATER

-Having spent the past 13yrs, teaching and consulting on several Boston based companies and projects, Jenny decided to embark on her own artistic endeavors.
-Realizing that her vision for what dance could be was a unique one to her she reached out to people whom she believed would be able to support and bring to life her vision and began Connections Dance Theater.
-CDT Is a newly formed Dance Collective deriving from the Modern Connections dance class that Jenny has been teaching since 2014.
+Having spent the past 15yrs, teaching and consulting with Boston based art organizations, institutions and companies, Jenny decided to embark on her own artistic endeavors.
+Realizing that her vision for what dance could be was unique to her, she founded Connections Dance Theater in 2016.

-CDT also was a 2017 New England Dance Fund recipient from the New England Foundation of the Arts (NEFA) in support of the creation "Dife An Andan Li" formerly titled "Erzuile."
+CDT also appreciates the support from the New England Foundation of the Arts.
+In 2017 New England Dance Fund provided resources in support of "Dife An Andan Li" formerly titled "Erzuile."
 This piece was presented during the 2017 We Create Festival.

 Stacey Badgett Jr. is a Cambridge native graduating from the Cambridge Rindge and Latin High School, where he rediscovered his love of performing.
 He has participated in the Reach Summer Program at Boston University and Jose Mateo’s Ballet Summer Intensive in addition to taking dance and theatre during the school year.
 He received a dance scholarship from Harvard University allowing him free unlimited non-curricular dance classes.
 After high school, Stacey received a Certificate in Dance Theater from the American Musical and Dramatic Academy Conservatory program.
 Since his completion he has worked for Disney Cruise Line as a Character Dancer, danced as the Nutcracker Prince among other roles in the Urban Nutcracker and danced in Racines Black Dance Festival in Adrienne Hawkins’ choreography.
 Most recently Stacey has traveled to NY to perform in the Collective Thread Festival with Connections Dance Theater.